Population: 1,221,439 (2023)

 - Visit the Western Development Museum: This museum, located in Moose Jaw, showcases the history and culture of the Canadian West through a series of interactive exhibits and displays.

-- Go fishing: Saskatchewan is home to a variety of fishing opportunities, including lakes, rivers, and streams stocked with a range of fish species, such as pike, walleye, and rainbow trout.
+- Go fishing: Saskatchewan is home to various fishing opportunities, including lakes, rivers, and streams stocked with a range of fish species, such as pike, walleye, and rainbow trout.

 - Take a scenic drive: Saskatchewan is home to many beautiful drives, including the Trans-Canada Highway, which runs east to west through the province, and the Red Coat Trail, which follows the footsteps of the Northwest Mounted Police.